Discord integration DLC

 Module

-The module can be configured from Admin > Discord.
-Only mapped roles are synced.
+The module can be configured from Admin > Discord in the web interface.